(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 People most severely ‘curse’ us when they bring us a false gospel to deceive us and lead us astray; lie to us, and manipulate us to consent to, and believe lies.
 John wrote in 2 Jn.
 9-10, “If anyone comes to you and does not bring [the truth of Christ’s Word,] do not receive him into your house nor greet him; for he who greets him [or tries to ‘bless’ him in any way to prosper him in his evil,] shares in his evil deeds.”

 Paul also wrote in Gal.
 1:9, “If anyone preaches any other gospel to you than [the true Gospel of Christ,] let him be accursed!”
 This does not mean we may curse people and ‘return evil for evil.’
 This means, unrepentant, unteachable people are already cursed by God for rejecting His truth, and we must reject them and refuse their presence in our lives, because of the danger they pose to our spiritual, emotional, and physical lives — and because of their constant provocation, which pushes us into perdition.

 Still, we should never shirk our responsibility to preach the true Gospel of Christ to those who are deceived, (as they permit and as and as the Holy Spirit leads us.)
 We truly bless our enemies by declaring the truth of God’s Word to them, as well as the truth of the situation, (Mt.
 28:19-20.)
 As we will see, we also bless people when we refuse to repay ‘evil for evil,’ but make the effort to tell them their serious trespasses against us; thus confronting their crimes and curses against us to bring their darkness into God’s light for the purpose of restoring them to God and to us — or, if they willfully remain unrepentant, to warn others against the dangers they pose to them, (Eph.
 5:11.)

 It is terrible but true: as long as they do not repent from their abuse against us, they remain under God’s judgment, and in danger of His eternal punishment, (Mt.
 18:15-19.)

-True children of God will never desire His eternal punishment on even their worst enemies.
+True children of God will never desire His eternal punishment for even their worst enemies.